PART ONE

 “C’mere, Lucy, you sweet, gorgeous thing.”
 She picked up the cat and nuzzled her face into the soft fur.
 “Can I keep her?”

-“She’s usually so skittish with strangers,” he said.
+“She’s usually so skittish with strangers.
+Seems you made a friend,” he said.
 “Brandy?”

 She lifted the cat’s face to her nose.
 “You know, Lucy, what they say about too much liquor.
 Increases desire, decreases performance.”